wp-plugins/social-media-feather/readme.txt

 The plugin also offers widgets for sharing and following buttons that you can place in any widgetized area in your site.
 Widgets also expose some settings to tweak appearance.

+You can disable automatic rendering of social icons for specific posts by using *Custom Fields*.
+Simply set a custom field of `synved_social_exclude_share` to "yes" (without quotes) to disable rendering of sharing buttons on the post/page or `synved_social_exclude_follow` to "yes" (without quotes) to remove following buttons from the post or alternatively `synved_social_exclude` to disable both.

 = Features =
 * Integrated WordPress social sharing
 * Full support for **Retina** and high resolution displays